Reginald Summerhayes

-Reginald Summerhayes (1897–1965) was a Western Australian architect, Military Cross recipient, and president of the Royal Institute of Architects of Western Australia.
-Summerhayes designed a range of Perth 20th century landmarks, including the Perth Dental Hospital, Lake Karrinyup Country Club, the Colonial Mutual Insurance building in St Georges Terrace, and the bell tower of Loreto Convent, Claremont – relocated to William Street in 1992.
+Reginald Summerhayes (1897–1965) was a Western Australian architect, Military Cross recipient, and president of the Australian Institute of Architects.

-Life
+Biography

 Reginald Summerhayes was born 19 February 1897 at Bernard Street, Claremont to the architect Edwin Summerhayes and his wife Florence.
-Summerhayes graduated from Scotch College in 1913 as dux, and won an exhibition, for Ancient Greek and Latin, to the University of Western Australia (UWA).
-Summerhayes studied engineering at UWA, as there weren’t any architecture courses available in the state at the time.
-Summerhayes excelled at his studies, winning the Neil McNeil Scholarship in engineering in 1914 following his examinations, and in the subsequent year's exams he earned a distinction in "Engineering Drawing & Design".
+Summerhayes graduated from Scotch College in 1913 as dux, and won an exhibition (scholarship), for Ancient Greek and Latin, to the University of Western Australia (UWA).
+There, he studied engineering, as there were no architecture courses available at the time.
+Summerhayes excelled at his studies, winning the Neil McNeil Scholarship in engineering in 1914, and in the subsequent year's exams he earned a distinction in Engineering Drawing & Design.

-In 1916, Summerhayes left his studies, determined to fight in the War.
-Unable to join the Australian forces due to his age, he travelled by ship to the United Kingdom, where he joined the Royal Engineers in March 1916.
-Summerhayes served until 1919, including deployment to France; he was awarded a Military Cross in 1918, presented at Buckingham Palace on his 21st birthday:
+In 1916, Summerhayes left his studies to fight in World War I. Unable to join the Australian forces due to his age, he travelled by ship to the United Kingdom, where he joined the Royal Engineers in March 1916.
+Summerhayes served until 1919, including deployment to France; he was awarded a Military Cross in 1918, presented at Buckingham Palace on his 21st birthday: The text of his citation included:

-He worked indefatigably both by day and night, frequently exposed to the heaviest fire, to establish a visual and telephonic system of communication for use during a raid.
-His system never failed for a moment, and its success was entirely due to his courageous and determined efforts.
+"He worked indefatigably both by day and night, frequently exposed to the heaviest fire, to establish a visual and telephonic system of communication for use during a raid.
+His system never failed for a moment, and its success was entirely due to his courageous and determined efforts."